stephenmcd/mezzanine/docs/multi-lingual.rst

     translator.unregister(Page)
     translator.register(Page, TranslatedInjectedPage)

-Redistribuable Applications for Mezzanine
+Redistributable Applications for Mezzanine
 =========================================

-If you want to provide translation support for your mezzanine application, make sure it works with both ``USE_MODELTRANSLATION`` set to ``True`` or ``False``.
-Mezzanine enforces its value to ``False`` if django-modeltranslation is not properly installed.
-Thus it is reliable to check against this setting when extra steps are required (such as saving an instance of a model in every languages).
+If you want to provide translation support for your Mezzanine application, make sure it works with both ``USE_MODELTRANSLATION`` set to ``True`` or ``False``.
+Mezzanine enforces the value to ``False`` if django-modeltranslation is not properly installed.

+The value is also reliable to check against when extra steps are required (such as saving an instance of a model in every languages).
 In cases of a project with ``USE_MODELTRANSLATION`` set to ``False``, the ``translation.py`` file will just be ignored.

-The ``USE_MODELTRANSLATION`` setting is also availlable in the template's ``settings`` dictionnary.
+The ``USE_MODELTRANSLATION`` setting is also available in the template's ``settings`` dictionary.
 Have a look at the ``includes/language_selector.html`` template in ``mezzanine.core`` for a working example.